History of Timor-Leste: Portuguese rule

+The administration of José Celestino da Silva began in 1893.
+He aimed to make the territory profitable.
+To gain more control he reduced the power of local kings, and even eliminated smaller and more disloyal ones.
+Implementation of the head tax required a census, and depended on the loyalty of the local leaders who would be responsible for collection.
+He also sought to impose a head tax which collected tax from each household, necessitating a census of the territory to count these households.
+The head tax was imposed by Silva's successor, Eduardo Augusto Marques, once the census was complete.
+The needs of the census meant power at this time also flowed to leaders of aldeias, a smaller unit that sucos whose leaders were responsible for some tax collection and were given formal military ranks.

+The remaining power of the kings further diminished after the 5 October 1910 revolution made Portugal a republic, especially as many Timorese kings were monarchist sympathisers.
+The kings now operated Administrative posts on behalf of the Portuguese.

 Portuguese Timor had been a place of exile for political and social opponents deported from the metropolis since the late nineteenth century.
 Among them a large proportion were members of the anarchist and anarcho-syndicalist movement, which until the Second World War was the most influential of the left-wing movements in Portugal.
 The main waves of deportations to Timor were in 1896, 1927, and 1931.
 Some of the activists continued their resistance even in exile.
 After World War II, the remaining exiles were pardoned and allowed to return.

 Although Portugal was neutral during World War II, in December 1941, Portuguese Timor was occupied by Australian and Dutch forces, which were expecting a Japanese invasion.
 This Australian military intervention dragged Portuguese Timor into the Pacific War but it also slowed the Japanese expansion.
 When the Japanese did occupy Timor, in February 1942, a 400-strong Dutch-Australian force and large numbers of Timorese volunteers engaged them in a one-year guerrilla campaign.
 After the allied evacuation in February 1943 the East Timorese continued fighting the Japanese, with comparatively little collaboration with the enemy taking place.
 This assistance cost the civilian population dearly: Japanese forces burned many villages and seized food supplies.
 The Japanese occupation resulted in the deaths of 40,000–70,000 Timorese.